 WordS on Wednesday

-Be a word detective and see how many new words you can lock up in your brain
+Never mind lock down: be a word detective and see how many words you can lock up!

 the lost words - a spell book